INFORMSJoC/2022.0098/README.md

 ```

 ## Data

-All data used in this paper is publicly available.
+All data used in this paper are publicly available.
+Each directory in `data` contains a README explaining where the data were obtained from.

-For example, the dataset `winequality` is Wine Quality Data Set introduced in Cortez et al. (2009).
-The link to the dataset is \url{https://archive.ics.uci.edu/ml/datasets/Wine+Quality}.

-The original link to the rest of datasets used in this paper are explained in appendix.

 ## Results